© Crown copyright 2017

 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.

 This publication is available at https://www.gov.uk/government/publications/universal-credit-and-rented-housing--2/universal-credit-and-rented-housing-guide-for-landlords

-This document provides private and social sector landlords with up to date information on Universal Credit and helps them understand what they can do to help their tenants prepare for their move to direct payments.
+This document provides private and social sector landlords with information about Universal Credit to help them understand what they can do to help their tenants prepare for: